A complete guide to OCR B GCSE Geography

 Three enquiry-based papers

-Paper 1 covers our natural world, Paper 2 covers people and society, and Paper 3 is a fieldwork-focused decision-making paper.
+Paper 1 covers our natural world, Paper 2 covers people and society, and Paper 3 is a synoptic decision-making paper based on an unseen country context.

 Two pieces of fieldwork

 You complete fieldwork in one physical and one human environment.
-Both are tested in Paper 3 alongside a decision-making exercise.
+Physical fieldwork is tested in Paper 1 Section B, human fieldwork in Paper 2 Section B.

 Grades 1-9, single tier